umd-lhcb/ut-hw-doc/docs/dcb/dcb_shipping/dcb_shipping.md

 Put the rubber plug in the VTXx and put mezzanine in ESD bag.  *Note: we are not sealing the ESD bags for now.*

-Wrap bags in bubble wrap in the same way they arrived:
+Wrap bags in bubble wrap in the same way they arrived.
+We are packing the mezzanines as we take them off the boards, so 3 VTTx, 1 VTRx, etc.

 ![Mezzanine Roll](mezzanines_wrap.jpg)